OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 ## Communication Settings

-Verify the Tentacle communications settings in the Tentacle Manager app.
-If any of the communications settings are incorrect, choose *Delete this Tentacle instance...*.
-After doing so, you'll be presented with the Tentacle installation wizard, where the correct settings can be chosen.

-To verify thye communication settings, *On the Tentacle machine*, open the Tentacle Manager application from the Start screen or Start menu.
+To verify the communication settings, *On the Tentacle machine*, open the Tentacle Manager application from the Start screen or Start menu.

 There are three pieces of information to verify and they are slightly different, depending on whether you configured you Tentacle to communicate in **Listening** mode or **Polling** mode: